rern/RuneUI_enhancement/features.md

 ### Playback:
 - Coverart / Time knob as playback controls
 	- Can be used as a replacement while hide top-bottom bars and buttons
-	- Can be set to scale up with page width
 	- Show overlay guides by tapping center-top of Coverart / Time
 - Artist
 	- Improved artists' bio